opencast/opencast/docs/guides/api/docs/authentication.md

 # Introduction

-The Application API’s security layer supports a multitude of mechanisms for authentication such as api keys, digest authentication and others.
-That being said, the two mechanisms presented below tie in perfectly with the user management infrastructure and therefore the favorable options.
+The Application API’s security layer is desigined to support a multitude of mechanisms for authentication such as api keys, digest authentication and others.
+While the current implementation only supports basic authentication, further authentication mechanism may be added in the future.

 # Basic Authentication
 The Application API is protected by basic authentication, requiring a user and a password be sent in the form of the standard HTTP `Authorization` header. (see [Figure 2](#figure_2)).
 In the header, the username and password are sent encoded in Base64 format.